opixelum/rustlens/README.md

-# rustlens
+# RustLens

-Image recognition through the Lens of Rust.
+Image classification through the Lens of Rust.